ovh/docs/pages/web_cloud/email_and_collaborative_solutions/common_email_features/feature_redirections/guide.en-gb.md

 >>
 > **2. Redirection with local copy**
 >>
->> The email is sent to the original recipient as well as the redirect address.<br><br>
+>> Both the original recipient and the redirection email account will receive the email.<br><br>
 >> ![emails](images/schema-redirect02.png){.thumbnail}
 >>
-> **3. The email alias**
+> **3. Email alias**
 >>
->> The email is sent to the alias that sends it back to the recipient on whom the alias has been configured. `Received by` means the email address that receives the email.<br><br>
+>> The email is sent to the alias address and received by the email account on which the alias has been configured. `Received by` means the email account that receives the email.<br><br>
 >> ![emails](images/schema-redirect03.png){.thumbnail}
 >>

 > [!primary]
 >
-> Please note that you can configure redirections to multiple email addresses.
-However, this means creating redirections to each recipient one at a time.
+> Note that you can configure redirections to multiple email addresses.
+To do this, the redirections to each recipient must be created individually.

 ## Requirements